The Web address of this

 Agree on your rights

-as dignified persons.
+as equally-worthy, dignified persons.
 Then...

 Clarify and learn each other's personal

-Many values conflicts are opposing priorities.
+priorities.
+Many values conflicts are about

-When internal and mutual values conflicts
+When internal and interpersonal values conflicts

 happen together, help each other...